 - Get a journal and journal in Hawaiian

-- While listening to videos or audio recordings write down what you think you hear and use it as material to study when you can
+- While listening to videos or audio recordings write down what you hear and use it as material to study when you sit down to study

 - Social Media - Comment and message in Hawaiian!
 Our handles @kaulumaika & @ka_alala